 Like any hierarchical structure in a company, management and frontline staff in gaming have different interests.
 Yes, they all want to come together to create something great.
 Still, many developers attempting to bring to light industry expectations that bring about emotional breakdowns.
 These same frontline positions usually don’t receive full pay for overtime, even when things like 100 hour work weeks are expected.

 What Does This Have to Do with Politics and the Epic Games Founder?

 I don’t necessarily think what Sweeney is saying is malicious.
 In fact, he is pointing to something a lot of company heads are fearful of.
 Unfortunately, their fears are in direct contrast and combat with the rights of working people in the gaming industry.
-Sweeney is worth $7 billion or so thanks to things like the Epic Games Store and Fortnite, which is losing profits.
+Sweeney is worth $7 billion or so thanks to things like the Epic Games Store and Fortnite, which recently saw its profits drop steeply.
 The interests of upper management in gaming are putting out games on time, meeting deadlines, and making money.
 There are some exceptions, but this is the case for those who make their living by a bottom line in consumer economics.

 Image Credit: Epic

 In a political year where divisiveness is coming from a growing concern for unrest, instability, and fewer and fewer resources for working people, the side of a political argument is much less important than the argument itself.
 Calling to remove politics from gaming is a privilege, one which is not awarded to those who are working well past the expectations of the most dedicated employee, involuntarily, for less money than their labor should be netting them.
 Tim Sweeney isn’t just wrong, he’s suggesting a complete dismissal of a larger movement in the industry.

 Final Thoughts on the Recent Epic Games Founder Comments